 2. Create folders in your inbox to triage important information

 In the same way that triage works in a hospital to determine priority patients, creating folders in your inbox can help you to prioritise and usefully categorise incoming mail in order of importance.
-Consider the following folder categories to help you get started: urgent, useful resources, reading, personal, to action.
-Taking swift action when sifting through your emails will enable you to manage incoming messages better and it will also reduce the clutter of an overflowing inbox.
+Consider the following folder categories to help you get started:

 3. Turn off social media notifications

 Smartphones make our personal and professional lives easier in many ways, but if you’re glancing at your phone every minute of every day and responding to Facebook and LinkedIn notifications as they happen immediately, then it’s time to take it back a notch and reassess your priorities.
 Social media can be a great tool for business and a modern-day gem for keeping in touch.
 Turning off your social notifications doesn’t mean you will be any less connected, but instead you can check notifications at times during your day that suits your schedule and priorities.
 It means checking all of your notifications at once when you consciously log into Facebook, and not receiving 50 notifications each day as they happen.
 The secret is to create habits which put you in control of your notifications, not the other way around.
 You can follow this instruction on how to turn off notifications for your computer, either Windows or Mac.